 The organisation has to have sufficient/visible presence on national level.

 The organisation should possess good communication links with other local NGOs to be able to offer a good representation of the country situation and to become a focal point in the CSF for the country in question.

-Member organisations will be selected by DG Health and Consumers on behalf of the HIV/AIDS Think Tank, and based on advice of the co-chairs of the current CSF.
+Member organisations will be selected by DG Health and Food Safety on behalf of the HIV/AIDS Think Tank, and based on advice of the co-chairs of the current CSF.
 Decisions will be based on the following principles: